Kickstarting with Swift

 Writing a custom static-site generator in Swift

 I have been building server-side apps in Swift for a while.
 I built a web app for ingesting and serving podcast content for a defunct iOS app; a bot that interfaces between GitHub webhooks and Asana (at work), and some other less complex bits and pieces.
 And I have come to love server-side Swift.
-I could probably get working code done faster in Python or Clojure specially with robust libraries being available.
+I could probably get working code done faster in Python or Clojure especially with robust libraries being available.
 But I am much more comfortable now with writing business logic in Swift.
-(And if most the code you write is not business logic, is that project really worth it?)
+(And if most of the code you write is not business logic, is that project really worth it?)

 So I built a static site generator in Swift, that I called Taan.
 I had fun building a quick & dirty solution that produces an output that is just right for me.

 - It's very opinionated (i.e., exactly what I need, nothing more).
 It expects to produce a blog, for example.

 - I am using a fork of Down for Markdown → HTML processing.
 The original does not support Swift Package Manager (SPM), while mine only supports SPM.